alabamenhu/Intl-CLDR/README.md

     # the base is a Hash and xml is an XML object from the XML module.
     # parsing is fairly open ended, but ideally, each parse phase does
     # only what is at its level and passing off deeper work to other
     # classes.
-There are a few execptions, always noted and explained.
+There are a few exceptions, always noted and explained.
 }

 method encode(%*foo --> buf8) {